Back to Blog

 First.
 Use good headphones.
 The sound design is detailed.
 You miss layers on laptop speakers.

 Second.
 Follow the lyrics.
 The words matter on this album more than previous ones.
-RM wrote poetry.
+RM wrote poetry from a stool with a broken ankle.
 Jin wrote goodbye letters.
 J-Hope wrote hope into despair.

 Third.
 Learn the romanization.
 Even basic pronunciation changes how you hear the songs.
 Your brain stops treating it as foreign noise.
 You start hearing the actual words.